marcgg/marcgg.github.com/_posts/2017-03-13-mysql-viewport-gis.md

 ## Filtering

-Let's try to answer the question "what places in my database are in Paris?".
+Let's then try to answer the question "what places in my database are in Paris?".

 ### Filtering With `ST_Distance_Sphere`